 Over the years, Holy Trinity has undergone significant changes in its make-up.
 Among the 250+ member families, there is still a sizeable portion of Greek background, including Greek immigrants, but primarily Greek-Americans of the 2nd, 3rd, and 4th generation.
 In addition, since the mid 1970′s Orthodox Christians from other cultural and national backgrounds have joined and play a vital role.
 These include: Orthodox from Lebanon and Syria; Copts from Egypt; Ethiopians and Eritreans; Russians, Bulgarians, Ukrainians, and Serbs; Georgians and Romanians; and, within the last few years, a number of Armenian and Assyrian refugee families.
 Further, the significant number of converts from non-Orthodox backgrounds has climbed to nearly 50% of the Parish.
 Therefore, while still retaining its Greek Orthodox spiritual and cultural roots, Holy Trinity is today a richly diverse parish that reflects the worldwide composition of the Orthodox Church.

 Since the time of its original charter in 1917, many priests have served the parish.
 Among the most recent are: the late Fr.
 Steve Zannis (1952-1960); the late Fr.
 John Sfikas (1962-1977); the late Fr.
 Paul Michaelides (1978-1979); Fr.
 Gregory Wingenbach (1980-1983); Fr.
 Mark Arey (1983-1988); the late Fr.
 Nicholas Capilos (1988-1990); Fr.
-Harry Pappas (1990-1995); Fr.
+Harry Pappas (1990-1995); the late Fr.
 George Vaporis (1995-2004); Fr.
-Mark Arey again (2004-2007); Fr.
+Mark Arey again (2004-2007); the late Fr.
 Nicholas Harbatis (2007-2008); Fr.
 Gregory Hohnholt (2008-2019); Fr.
-Michael Marcantoni (2019-2020); and Fr.
-Peter Spiro (2020 to present).
+Michael Marcantoni (2019-2020); Fr.
+Peter Spiro (2020-2022); and Fr.
+Jarrod Russell (2022 to present).

 The Parish is administered by the Parish priest and the nine elected lay members of the Parish Council.
 Organizations include the Greek Orthodox Ladies Society “Philoptochos” (“friends of the poor”), devoted to the church and social concerns; a church school program for toddlers through high school; Choir; Chanters’ group; the Young Adult League (YAL); the Greek Orthodox Youth Association (GOYA) for teenagers; (JOY) Junior Orthodox Youth Program for Elementary aged children.
 Programs and special activities include catechism (basic teachings of the Orthodox Church) for adults and a weekly Bible Study.
 We have an annual Greek Festival (September), Bake Sale (December).
 There are also many committees in which members of the parish can also become involved for example: Stewardship, Iconography, Outreach and Philanthropy.
 Also affiliated with Holy Trinity are a chapter of the American Hellenic Education Progressive Association (AHEPA), a men’s fraternal organization devoted to fellowship, education and philanthropy.